ambauma/pi-motion-detector/README.rst

 py-motion-detector
 ==================

 A python based motion detection application for the raspberry pi.
-Current version must be ran on a raspberry pi since it explicitly uses the ``picamera`` software.
+Current version must be ran on a raspberry pi since it relies on the ``picamera`` software.

 Usage
 -----